7 Cannibals and Voters

 - Coordinated response: The activated receptors trigger a transcriptional program that changes the cell’s behavior—biofilm formation, toxin production, sporulation, or dozens of other responses.

 The elegance is in the coupling: because each cell both produces and detects the signal, the system functions as a distributed sensor for population density.
-No central authority is needed.
-The “decision” emerges from the sum of individual contributions, like an election where every ballot is also a ballot counter.
+The “decision” emerges from the sum of individual contributions, and no central authority is needed.

 Through quorum sensing and other regulatory circuits, B. subtilis populations can assemble into multicellular aggregates approaching the complexity of true multicellular organisms.
 Biofilms have internal architecture: channels for nutrient transport, differentiated cell types (some produce matrix, some produce enzymes, some are motile scouts), and spatial organization that is not random but functionally structured.

-But the most dramatic social behavior of B. subtilis is not cooperation.
-It is cannibalism.
+The most dramatic social behavior of B. subtilis is cannibalism.

 7.3 The cannibalism strategy